Trip PlanningInformation, advice and recommendations

 There are 2 airports to choose from.
 Most choose based on airfare.
 Santa Fe (SAF) is small but can be convenient.
 This option is often but not always pricey when booking late.
 Fewer services and car rental options, but it is much closer to town than Albuquerque.
 Ground transportation at SAF.

 Albuquerque (ABQ) is the regional international airport about 60 mile south of Santa Fe.
-There is pay shuttle service to hotels in Santa Fe, Sandia Shuttle.
+There is pay shuttle service to hotels in Santa Fe, Groom Transportation.
 The airport also hosts the typical array of car rental companies.

 I always recommend getting off the interstate from time to time (or always) and giving yourself the time and permission to stop and look around.
 By car is one of the few modes of travel left that allow you any personal time and exploration.

 While Amtrak does stop in Lamy, it is difficult to get to town from there.
-Amtrak also stops in Albuquerque where you could taxi to get a rental car or take the commuter train, Rail Runner, to Santa Fe.
+Amtrak also stops in Albuquerque where you could taxi to get a rental car or take the commuter train, Rail Runner, to Santa Fe – it is more complicates to take the train.

 Staying in Santa Fe